 LinkedIn is a powerful tool when it comes to things like prospecting and outreach for lead generation.
 There are many ways that you can utilize the platform to enhance your efforts, as well as many additional tools you can use.
-However, there are also ways you can fall afoul of LinkedIn’s policies, which could mean your account is blocked or restricted.
+However, there are also ways you can fall afoul of LinkedIn’s policies, which could mean your account gets blocked or restricted.

 Top reasons why your LinkedIn account was blocked